Skinny Pumpkin Spice Hot Chocolate

 If you only have sugared cocoa mix, you could switch every teaspoon unsweetened cacao for roughly (depending on the brand you use) the double amount of hot cocoa mix.

 Then, you’d probably want to reduce the sugar by the same amount of sweet cacao you use (cocoa mix is for the most part sugar!).

 For example – for this recipe, you may switch 2 teaspoons pure cacao for 4 tsp. cacao mix.

 In this case, you might need to reduce the sweetener by 4 tsp.

 Since this recipe calls for 2 tablespoons sugar (which are the same as 6 teaspoons), you would only need to add around 2 teaspoon sugar if using sweetened cocoa mix.

-We find that adding about 1/4 oz. (around 7 gr.) dark chocolate per serving makes for a richer pumpkin spice hot chocolate, but if you would like to save some calories, you can also skip it.
+We (my kids and I) find that adding about 1/4 oz. (around 7 gr.) dark chocolate per serving makes for a much richer pumpkin spice hot chocolate.

 Optionally, you may decorate with frothed milk and/or some ground cinnamon or pumpkin spice.